Lissa loves learning about history and also enjoys learning about the people making history today. She is always reading something new.

 Even at a young age, James Madison was devoted to politics and government.
 When he was 26, he ran for a position in Virginia's House of Delegates in 1777, but lost the election because he refused to "swill the planters with bumbo", or provide the voters free liquor at the polls.

 Madison believed that bribing the voters in any way was against republican principles, but his opponent in the race, a tavern keeper, did not have those scruples.
-Luckily for Madison, he was chosen to fill an open seat on Virginia's Council of State, and by the time he was 29 he was the youngest delegate at the Continental Congress.
+Luckily for Madison, he was chosen to fill an open seat on Virginia's Council of State, and by the time he was 29 he was the youngest delegate to the Continental Congress.

 5. James Monroe Is the Only Person to Hold Two Cabinet Positions at Once